 Voyage of the Frostheart by Jamie Littler

-Voyage of the Frosthart is a fantastic, illustrated adventure story about an orphan boy with forbidden musical powers.
+A fantastic, illustrated adventure book for 4th grade about an orphan boy with forbidden musical powers.
 4th-grade readers meet sentient creatures like the vulpi, a walrus and a yeti, not just human-kin, who live in Strongholds to stay safe from the monstrous Lurkers and Leviathans.
 After Ash’s Pathfinder parents disappear, Ash moves in with a strict guardian Yeti named Tobu.
 Unfortunately, they’re banished from their home when Ash uses his forbidden Song Weaver magic.
-They leave the village with a Pathfinder crew, a ship that sails over the snow.
-On their journey, Ash realizes that he can find his parents using the words in his childhood lullaby.
-But he’ll be tried, tested, and tricked.
-Who will he trust?
-And which side will he choose — light or dark?
+They leave the village with a Pathfinder crew and Ash realizes that he can find his parents using the words in his childhood lullaby.

 Liberty Porter, First Daughter by Julia DeVillers

 This is a light-hearted series about a girl whose dad becomes the President.
 We follow along as she adjusts to living in the White House, having a bodyguard, and experiences being the First Daughter.
 BOXED SET